Skip to content

 Firmware updates via SSL with certificate pinning

-HTTP/2 and TLS 1.3 for device access
+HTTP/2 and TLS 1.3 for Device Access

-Monitoring with sFlow and SNMP hardware values
+Monitoring with sFlow and SNMP hardware metrics

-Audit trail logs in detail
+Audit Trail Logs in detail

 Instant Web Category Alerts